DhimanMusic/DhimanUserBot-1/README.md

 </h1>

 <h6 align="center">
-  <b>⚡ Presenting a LegendBot.
+  <b>⚡ Presenting a DhimanBot.
 Which Is One Of The Fastest & Smoothest Bot On Telegram Based on Telethon ⚡</b>
 </h6>